arangodb/oskar/README.md

 The test results as well as logs will be left in the `work` directory.

+## Re-generate error files

+After modifications to `lib/Basics/errors.dat`, you can update the generated files that are based on it by running:

+    shellInAlpineContainer

+    cd /work/ArangoDB/build
+    cmake --build . --target errorfiles

 ## Cleaning up

 To erase the build directories and checked out sources, use